realmistic/stocks-picking-competition/README.md

 This repository hosts a friendly paper trading competition among a group of financial analysts.
 Each participant has selected a portfolio of stocks from various global exchanges and currencies, and we're tracking their performance over time.

+### Dashboard

+The project includes a Streamlit dashboard that visualizes the competition data.
+The dashboard shows:

+- Portfolio weight distribution by person
+- Portfolio allocations by person and stock
+- Portfolio performance over time
+- Percentage change since start date
+- Performance summary with total and annualized returns

+The dashboard uses a local SQLite database to store the data, which can be easily migrated to SQLite Cloud later.

 ### Competition Overview
 - **Time Period**: First half of 2025
 - **Starting Capital**: $100,000 (paper money)